uw-dims/dims-adminguide/docs/source/managecoreossystemd.rst

 CoreOS uses `systemd`_ as both a system and service manager and as an init system.
-The tool `systemctl`_ has many commands which allow a user to look at and control the state of systemd.
+The tool `systemctl`_ has many commands which allow a user to look at and control the state of ``systemd``.

 This is by no means an exhaustive list or description of the potential of any of the tools described here, merely an overview